Slant Height of a Cone Calculator

 What is the slant height of a cone?

-The slant height of a cone is the measure of the segment connecting the apex of a cone to the outer rim of its base.
+The slant height of a cone is the measure of the segment connecting a cone's apex to its base's outer rim.
 It corresponds to the length of the hypotenuse of the right triangle that generates the cone itself.

 How do I calculate the slant height of a cone?

-If you know the height and the radius of a cone, you must apply the Pythagorean theorem to find the length of the slant height of a cone.
+If you know a cone's height and radius, you must apply the Pythagorean theorem to find the length of the slant height of a cone.

 What is the slant height of a cone with radius 10 cm and height 20 cm?